ChalkandFeather/Bank-tech-test/README.md

 should the statment display new lines with updated balance status for multiple credits added to the account on the same day.

 Is there a limit to which a user can withdraw funds?
-Can a user withdraw more than the balance? - set max Is there a daily withdrawal limit?
+Can a user withdraw more than the balance? - set max?
+Is there a daily withdrawal limit? restrictions on dates for which a statment can be supplied?